 3. Be productive

 Away from the disturbances and interruptions of the office, you’ll probably find you can be more productive and streamline your work schedule.
-Check Tim Ferriss’s work, in particular book The 4 Hour Work Week and the video below on ‘batching’.
+Check Tim Ferriss’s work, in particular his first book The 4 Hour Work Week and the video below on ‘batching’.